debops/debops/docs/ansible/roles/owncloud/getting-started.rst

 -------

 All upgrades be it major or patch need to be done manually for now.
-The role currently does not automate this.
+The role does not automate this.
+The way to support Nextcloud auto upgrades would be to use the Nextcloud Docker image because it includes an application upgrade script.
+The role could be extended to support using the Docker image if needed.

 Upgrade the application using the build-in upgrade feature, then rerun the service playbook for this role to ensure the matching settings are applied.